 Travel by air

 As with all more complex journeys, you should first consider if it is appropriate to undertake the journey with your dog.
-If you are not sure, you should contact your local Guide Dogs Community Team or the assistance dog organisation who trained your dog for advice.
+If you are not sure, you should contact Guide Line on 0800 7811444 (open Monday to Friday between 9am and 5pm) or the assistance dog organisation who trained your dog for advice.

 You should inform the airline, tour operator or booking agent booking the flight that you intend to fly with a guide or assistance dog.
 This should ideally be done at least 48 hours before flying, although every reasonable effort should be made by the airline to accommodate a guide or assistance dog if less notice is unavoidable.